bigjilm/ping-ponguin-react-app/README.md

 ## Usage

 To run the app, you need to clone the project.
 Then run `npm install` in the project directory.

-### Set up MongoDB
+You need to setup a database, see [below](#mongo).

 ### Main scripts